ykdojo/editdojo2/README.md

 ## Setup Redis-Queue and Background Tasks
 1. Install Dependencies.
 Run ```pipenv update``` if pipfile.lock is out of date.
-2. Make sure your Heroku is set to Hobby Dynos.You can do this in the web console.
+2. Make sure your Heroku is set to Hobby Dynos.
+You can do this in the web console.
 3. Add the redis addon in heroku ```heroku addons:create redistogo```
 4. start up an rqworker ```python manage.py rqworker in_twitter_queue``` (in this case, our queue is named in_twitter_queue)
 5. start up worker monitoring ```python manage.py rqstats```